9th KANSAS VOLUNTEER CAVALRY

-During its entire period of service that 9th was employed in the irregular and hazardous warfare that took place along the Missouri/Kansas border.
-Although these assignments were important, their nature did not allow the 9th to achieve the accolades of other ACW regiments.
-Finally, while performing their far-flung assigned duties the regiment was seldom unified as a single organization.
+During nearly its entire period of service the 9th was employed in the irregular and hazardous warfare that took place along the Missouri/Kansas border.
+While performing these duties the regiment was seldom united as a single entity.

 Officers Killed Or Mortally Wounded: 1; Officers Died Of Disease, Accidents, Etc.: 2; Enlisted Men Killed Or Mortally Wounded: 52; Enlisted Men Died Of Disease, Accidents, Etc.: 140.

 Enlisted/Enrolled: 11/22/1862 Rank: Sgt.